dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_network_attributes.rst

     ``AtMaintenanceWindowStart`` allows the user to apply at the start of a maintenance window as specified in *maintenance_window*.
 A reboot job is scheduled.

     ``InMaintenanceWindowOnReset`` allows to apply after a manual reset but within the maintenance window as specified in *maintenance_window*.

+    This is not applicable for iDRAC8 and value will be ignored and will not have any impact for configuring *oem_network_attributes*.

   maintenance_window (optional, dict, None)